rickymoorhouse/track-school-guidance/safe-working-in-education-childcare-and-childrens-social-care-settings-including-the-use-of-personal-protective-equipment-ppe.md

 ### [1. ]{.number} Minimise contact with individuals who are unwell

-If you have, or are showing symptoms of, coronavirus (a new continuous cough or fever), or have someone in your household who is, you should not be in a childcare setting, school or college.
+If you have, or are showing symptoms of, coronavirus (a new continuous cough, or fever, or a loss of, or change in, your normal sense of taste or smell (anosmia)), or have someone in your household who is, you should not be in a childcare setting, school or college.
 You should be at home, in line with the [guidance for households with possible coronavirus infection](https://www.gov.uk/government/publications/covid-19-stay-at-home-guidance){.govuk-link}.

 When working with children in residential schools and homes, you should